Partner: Off-Grid Electric

-Context: In Tanzania, over 70% of households raise chickens.
-For most of these farmers, chickens serve to supplement their diet and income, and represent an important store of value, much like a bank account.
-Lacking a way to predictably grow their flock, and with limited access to reliable grid power, these farmers seek an affordable, off-grid means of maintaining and growing their chicken investments.
+We’ve started with raising chickens.
+Abundant, minimal input, and nutritious – chickens supplement a farming family’s diet and income, and represent an important store of value, much like a bank account.
+Lacking a way to predictably grow their flock, millions of farmers seek an affordable, off-grid means of maintaining and growing their chicken investments.

 A quick and effective way to grow the size of a chicken flock is through artificial incubation.
 The Kukua Incubator enables farmers who lack conventional electrical-grid access to reliably hatch chicks in their own home by making artificial incubation solar-power-compatible.
 Emphasizing energy efficiency and hatch success, Kukua Incubator can operate on less power than it takes to charge a cell phone, while delivering equivalent hatch rates to those of a careful mother hen.
 The incubator can be powered continuously from a battery system as small as 150Wh, with reserves for bouts of cloudy weather.

 Kukua is a money-making machine for the large majority of off-grid farmers who raise chickens.
 Artificial incubation with Kukua affords farmers independence over the hatching process, increased revenue, and greater financial stability compared to their otherwise meager and volatile chicken farming income.